 Click here to jump down to learn more about zero drop shoes or read on to see the shoes.

-Featuring a seamless, stitch-less upper construction, the Altra Lone Peak 7 is lightweight and durable, allowing you to stay nimble and confident on any terrain.
-The new Altra EGO midsole delivers the perfect balance of responsiveness and comfort to keep you going mile after mile.
+Featuring a seamless, stitch-less upper construction, the Altra Lone Peak 8 is lightweight and durable (even more lightweight than its predecessor, the Lone Peak 7), allowing you to stay nimble and confident on any terrain.
+The midsole delivers the perfect balance of responsiveness and comfort to keep you going mile after mile.

-The Altra Lone Peak, a very popular zero-drop shoe, continues to cater to trail runners with wide feet and those seeking rugged running shoes for hiking.
+The Altra Lone Peak, a very popular zero-drop shoe, continues to cater to trail runners wanting that spacious wide toe box and those seeking rugged running shoes for hiking.

 Best Trail Running Shoes for Hiking